 - I can prepare you for Oxbridge interviews.
 I had several interviews at Cambridge myself, and since then have done countless practice interviews and worked with admissions tutors from Oxbridge and many other Russell Group universities.

 - I can prepare you for university life.
 There is so much more to university than study and it can be a bewildering experience.
-Many talented, bright students drop out of university for reasons that have nothing to do with their work.
+Many talented, bright students struggle or drop out of university for reasons that have nothing to do with their studies.
 I can help you avoid this, for example providing advice on sources of support and information for the tough times.
-I have ten years experience of working with vulnerable students and will be completely honest with you about the realities of living away from home.
+I have worked with vulnerable students for twenty years and will be completely candid with you about the realities of living away from home.

 What can I do for teaching staff?